maiertbi/webflix/README.md

 Everything should work on the backend side, if mongodbcommunity is running.
 When testing you just have to execute `node index.js`.

-- JSON Web Token
-- to log out --> delete token on client-side (ex. localStorage or localStorage)

 ## using the project

 If you want to start the project you have to do the following things.